 Liliana Lovell, Coyote Ugly Saloon Founder

-Coyote Ugly Saloon is the most famous bar in the United States and is now in 15 locations across the country.
+Coyote Ugly Saloon is the most famous bar in the United States with 13 locations across the country.
 Coyote Ugly also has bars in Russia, Germany, Ukraine, Kyrgyzstan, and the United Kingdom, and will be opening soon in Canada and Mexico.

-The original Coyote Ugly Saloon officially opened its doors in New York on January 27, 1993, and other locations followed.
+The original Coyote Ugly Saloon officially opened its doors on 1st Avenue in New York on January 27, 1993, and other locations followed.

 Las Vegas: November 2001